PVHC Logo

 Sleep apnea is a potentially serious medical disorder that affects between 50 and 70 million adults in the United States and could affect an estimated 10 percent of children, according to the American Academy of Family Physicians.

 Sleep apnea occurs when a person’s breathing is repeatedly blocked during sleep.
-Blockage of the airway causes snoring and, if severe, can cause low oxygen, elevated blood pressure, and damage to the brain and heart over time.
+Blockage of the airway causes snoring and, if severe, can lead to low oxygen levels, elevated blood pressure, and damage to the brain and heart over time.
 Sleepiness, fatigue, depression, and loss of sexual drive can also result.

 Pediatric (childhood) Sleep apnea is a potentially serious sleep disorder.
-If your child regularly feels tired after a full night of rest, has trouble with hyperactivity, poor school grades, or difficulty paying attention in class, you may want to talk to your doctor about a sleep disorder evaluation.
+If your child regularly feels tired after a full night of rest, has trouble with hyperactivity, poor school grades, or difficulty paying attention in class, you may want to consider a sleep evaluation.

 If left untreated, sleep apnea can lead to more serious health problems like high blood pressure, heart disease, type 2 diabetes, and stroke later in life.
 During childhood, problems include poor school performance and hyperactivity.